PCL Reconstruction Overview

 A brace is required for six months following PCL surgery to help prevent gravity from stretching out the reconstructed ligament.
 Crutches will be required for approximately six weeks to keep weight off the injured knee and to help protect the new repair.
 A thorough physical therapy program will be prescribed by Dr. Provencher following PCL reconstruction.
 It is strongly suggested that patients work with the in-house physical therapists at Howard Head Sports Medicine to optimize their rehabilitation.
 A physical therapist will guide each patient carefully through range of motion and strengthening exercises.
 Many patients can expect to return to running and pivoting activities within 6-9 months if the rehabilitation program is strictly followed.

-For additional resources on PCL surgery, or to determine if your ligament injury requires PCL reconstruction, please contact the Vail, Aspen and Denver, Colorado orthopedic office of Dr. Matthew Provencher.
+For additional resources on PCL surgery, or to determine if your ligament injury requires PCL reconstruction, please contact the Vail, Aspen and Denver, Colorado orthopedic office of knee surgeon Dr. Matthew Provencher.